 Humana Foundation gifts target childhood cancers, McConnell Center

-The foundation is supporting the Dr. Salvatore and Kathy Bertolone Endowed Chair in Pediatric Cancer Research with a $500,000 gift.
-Kenneth Lucas, professor of pediatric hematology and oncology, recently was named the first chair of the endowment.
-He is leading a team engaged in a Phase 1 clinical trial of a vaccine to prevent recurrence of neuroblastoma and sarcoma, which are among the most common and deadly of all childhood cancers.
+The Foundation is supporting the Dr. Salvatore and Kathy Bertolone Endowed Chair in Pediatric Cancer Research with a $500,000 gift.
+Dr. Kenneth Lucas was recently named the first chair of the endowment and he is leading a team engaged in a Phase 1 clinical trial of a vaccine to prevent recurrence of neuroblastoma and sarcoma, among the most common and deadly of all childhood cancers.

-“The Humana Foundation believes in the high quality research and academic work taking place at the University of Louisville,” said Mike McCallister, foundation chairman.
+“The Humana Foundation believes in the high quality research and academic work taking place at the University of Louisville,” said Mike McCallister, chairman of the Humana Foundation.
 “We hope our gift will further UofL’s mission and spur others to make similar commitments.”

-The Humana Foundation is giving $2 million for initiatives at the McConnell Center that will:
+The Humana Foundation also is donating $2 million for initiatives at the McConnell Center that will:

 The new McConnell Center initiatives will facilitate education and inspire young leaders to improve the health and well-being of their communities.
 An annual forum will bring experts in health-related fields to campus to engage with students and the public.
 By supporting internships, the gift will encourage scholars to use their careers to improve health.
 Expanded health and fitness offerings for McConnell Scholars and other scholarship students, including the Jones Scholars and Brown Fellows, will keep health at the forefront of their thinking as they become future leaders of Kentucky and the nation.

 “UofL students, community members and children across the globe will now feel the influence of the Humana Foundation’s commitment to cancer research, health policy and wellness issues,” said UofL President James Ramsey.
 “We’re proud of these gifts from an organization that believes in the great work being done at its hometown research university.”